Larrynopeace/Album-case/README.md

 2. Download MongoDB community edition for the backend frist.
 MongoDB compass is the GUI for MongoDB.
 3. Command 'npm install' for frontend and backend to get all the dependency.
 4. Start the local server of MongoDB frist, then start express by command 'node index.js', and then start React app.
+5. The app is mainly about a backend system which can manage the albums(objects).